Aerodynamics

 In a nutshell

 Global aerospace is at the forefront of advanced engineering and technology.
-Despite the prevailing unprecedented challenges, there is long-term demand for highly-skilled aerospace engineers to help drive innovation, deliver new efficiencies, and set new benchmarks.
+As we take flight further, you can learn how to drive innovation, deliver new efficiencies, and set new benchmarks with our MSc Aerospace Engineering postgraduate degree.

-Aerospace engineering at Salford focuses on the design and creation of aircraft, spacecraft and associated components.
-Across a range of specialist modules, you will refine your analytical skills and practical knowledge of engineering devices and associated components used in the production of civil and military aircraft, spacecraft, and weapons systems.
+We focus our aerospace engineering course on the design and creation of aircraft, spacecraft and associated components.
+Across a range of specialist modules, you will refine your analytical skills and practical knowledge of engineering components and devices that are deployed in the production of civil and military aircraft, spacecraft, and weapons systems.

 You will: